Arjen Robben: 2017–18 season

 On 16 January 2017, Robben signed a one-year extension with Bayern, keeping him at the club until the end of the 2017–18 season.
 He scored a goal with his right foot for the first time since February 2015 in a 4–0 victory over 1.
 FSV Mainz 05 on 16 September.
 On 18 October, Robben made his 100th Champions League appearance in a 3–0 victory over Celtic F.C. in the group stage match of the competition.
 On 4 November, Robben scored a stunning goal in a 3–1 away win over their Borussia Dortmund in Der Klassiker which made him Bayern's most successful non-German scorer in the Bundesliga and the most successful Dutch goal scorer in the Bundesliga.
-He managed to score twice in a 6–0 away victory over SC Paderborn as Bayern went on through to the semi-final of DFB-Pokal on 6 February 2018.
+He scored twice in a 6–0 away victory over SC Paderborn as Bayern went on through to the semi-final of DFB-Pokal on 6 February 2018.
+On 25 April, he had an injury within the first ten minutes of the Champions League semi-final first leg against Real Madrid, which forced him to miss the rest of the season.

 Robben won his seventh Bundesliga title and set a Dutch record by winning his 11th career domestic league title surpassing Dutch legend Johan Cruyff's 10 career domestic league titles.
 He finished the 2017–18 season with seven goals in 34 appearances.

 On 11 May 2018, Robben signed a one-year contract; extending his stay until the end of the 2018–19 season.

 2018–19 season

 On 12 August, he started the season by playing in the 2018 DFL-Supercup for 58 minutes and won the title as Bayern defeated Eintracht Frankfurt with a 5–0 victory.
 On 27 November, Robben scored two goals in a 5–1 win against S.L.
 Benfica in the Champions League.
-On 2 December, Robben said in an interview "I can say that this is my last year [at Bayern] and it is good like that.
+On 2 December, Robben said in an interview: "I can say that this is my last year [at Bayern] and it is good like that.
 I think it is the right moment after ten years.
 The club moves on and I may move on.
 It is the end of a very good and long period."

 On 18 May 2019, he scored his last league goal for Bayern in Bundesliga making it a 5–1 victory against Frankfurt, which meant Bayern winning their 28th Bundesliga title and Robben winning his eighth.
 On 25 May 2019, Robben won his fifth DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
 He finished the 2018–19 season with six goals in 19 appearances.
 In 201 Bundesliga matches he scored 99 goals.

 On 4 July 2019, Robben announced his decision to retire from football.